Storware/vprotect-manual/deployment/backup-destinations/deduplication-appliances/dell-emc-data-domain.md

 ## Create a new Backup Destination \(Dell EMC Data Domain\)

-* Go into a backup destination menu and click create a backup destination
+* Go into the backup destination menu and click on Create a backup destination.
-* Provide a name and description for a new backup destination
+* Provide a name and description for the new backup destination.
-* Specify retention days for full and incremental backups
+* Specify the retention days for full and incremental backups.
-* Specify retention versions for full and incremental backups
+* Specify the retention versions for full and incremental backups.
-* Choose and assign node configuration, to which you want to attach a new backup destination
+* Choose and assign the node configuration to which you want to attach the new backup destination.
-* Add to one or more storage paths
+* Add to one or more storage paths.
   * `example - /vprotect_data/backupdestination`
-* Save configuration
+* Save the configuration.

 ## DD Boost FS Plugin

 **Note:**

-* to boost the backup process we recommend to use **single** Storage Unit and mtree and use subfolders on the BoostFS for multiple backup destinations \(with possibly different retention settings\)
+* To boost the backup process we recommend using a **single** Storage Unit and mtree, and subfolders on the BoostFS for multiple backup destinations \(with possibly different retention settings\).
-  * no additional data copy is needed in store phase, when staging is using the same file system as the backup destination
+  * No additional data copy is needed in the store phase if staging is using the same file system as the backup destination.
-  * setup assumes a single Storage Unit and a single mtree for all backup destinations
+  * Setup assumes a single Storage Unit and a single mtree for all backup destinations.
-  * staging space should always be a top directory, and all backup destinations should be defined as separate subfolders of this file system
+  * The staging space should always be a top directory, and all backup destinations should be defined as separate subfolders of this file system.
-  * vProtect handles retention and each backup destination may have different retention configured
+  * vProtect handles retention, and each backup destination may have different retention configured.
-  * single Storage Unit also will affect replication as it has to cover all backup destinations, and may replicate temporary data from staging space or mounted backups
+  * A single Storage Unit will also affect replication as it has to cover all backup destinations, and may replicate temporary data from the staging space or mounted backups.
-* **sharing** the same BoostFS across multiple nodes allows administrator to create backups on one node \(i.e. one host/environment\) and restore using a different node \(to the different host/environment\)
+* **Sharing** the same BoostFS across multiple nodes allows the administrator to create backups on one node \(i.e. one host/environment\) and restore using a different node \(to a different host/environment\).
-  * UID/GID ownership and permissions must allow vProtect to read/write contents of the BoostFS share
+  * UID/GID ownership and permissions must allow vProtect to read/write contents of the BoostFS share.
-  * To meet these requirements, a user and group named vprotect, that was created during the installation process must have the same UID and GID on each vProtect node machine.
-You can create it before installing vProtect packages or change it after installation
+  * To meet these requirements, the user and group named vprotect that was created during the installation process must have the same UID and GID on each vProtect node machine.
+You can create this before installing vProtect packages or change it after installation.

 Prepare your PowerProtect DD as a backup destination:

-* Login to PowerProtect DD and create NFS Storage Unit called `storware-vprotect`
+* Login to PowerProtect DD and create an NFS Storage Unit called `storware-vprotect`

 ![PowerProtect DD - login screen](../../../.gitbook/assets/powerprotect-dd-storage-unit.png)

 ![DD Boost - storage units](../../../.gitbook/assets/powerprotect-dd-storage-unit2.png)

-* Download BoostFS RPM from Dell EMC site
+* Download BoostFS RPM from the Dell EMC site.
 * Install BoostFS:

   ```text
   rpm -ivh DDBoostFS-7.0.0.0-633922.rhel.x86_64.rpm
   ```

-* Save password for BoostFS
+* Save the password for BoostFS.

   ```text
   # Syntax